-Utah and Arizona are two states that have absolutely beautiful scenery.
+Utah and Arizona are two states that have breathtaking scenery.
 Here are our favorite things to do along the Utah/Arizona border.

 Written by Ashley Jansen of Jetset Jansen